playframework/playframework/documentation/manual/working/scalaGuide/main/http/ScalaActionsComposition.md

 @[basic-logging](code/ScalaActionsComposition.scala)

-Now we can use it the same way we use `Action`:
+Now we can use [[Dependency Injection|ScalaDependencyInjection]] in your controller to get an instance of the `LoggingAction` and use it the same way we use `Action`:

 @[basic-logging-index](code/ScalaActionsComposition.scala)